-- If your degree was from a UK university, please upload a transcript of your marks for each year
+- If your degree was awarded by a UK university, please upload a transcript of your marks for each year

-- If your degree was from an overseas institution, you should supply a transcript of your marks for each year of your studies and a copy of your degree certificate together with a certified translation if the document is not in English.
+- If your degree was awarded by an overseas institution, you should supply a transcript of your marks for each year of your studies and a copy of your degree certificate together with a certified translation if the document is not in English.
 Please note that original documentation will be required before you enrol.
-International applicants are also advised to include high school transcripts
+International and EU applicants are also advised to include high school transcripts

 - Your academic referee(s) may already have provided you with a reference that you can use to support any application for study or research that you make.
 We call these ‘open’ references.
 Open references will normally only be accepted if they are written on headed paper, provided as a colour copy of the original, and provide the referee’s work contact details.
 If you have open references, please upload these at the time of application

 - If you do not have open reference, we will contact your referee(s) via email to supply a reference, preferably electronically.
 Please note, we can only accept a reference provided by email if it is sent from a university or company email address.
 References from a personal email address such as 'Yahoo' or 'Hotmail' are not acceptable.